emanchado/narrows/README.md

 TODO
 ====

+* Re-add the "*" shortcut for lists
+* Send changes back to Elm!
 * Make sure reactions are also fetched on the first screen of chapter creation
   * Bah, not so easy